We get asked hundreds of questions from teachers and key decision makers about our trips. Below are some of the more frequently asked questions.

 Q. Will we all be seated together on the plane?

-Airlines will usually seat the group in a block, we can’t specifically place each individual traveller but after take-off, you are free to shuffle around in your allocated seats.
-If the airline allows.
+A. Airlines will usually seat the group in a block.
+We can’t specifically place each individual traveller but after take-off, check with airline crew as they may allow you to shuffle around your allocated seats.

 Q. I would like to meet my family/friends at the end of the trip and stay for a bit longer.
 Can I change my flights?